 We use good standard 4* hotel accommodation in Spain.
 When in Morocco, we select hotels for their character, rather than just on their star rating.
 We find most riders prefer the experience of staying in a converted riad or a kasbah, or a family run independent hotel rather than modern chain hotels.
 All hotels we use have en suite bathrooms and most have satellite TV and wifi, although don’t expect a super fast connection!

 Where available, we aim to use the equivalent of 4* standard hotel accommodation.
 In some more remote locations, we may use equivalent 3* hotels or the best in area, which could be a more family run establishment, with character.

 Please be aware that Moroccan hotels are generally lower in standard than the same rating in equivalent European hotels, unless you are in a well trodden tourist area, such as Marrakesh.

-You have the benefit of booking with a bonded tour operator and your money paid to us in advance is protected in accordance with The Package Travel Regulations 1992.
+You have the benefit of booking with a tour operator with Financial Payment Protection Insurance with Towergate Stevens & Chapman and your money paid to us in advance is protected in accordance with The Package Travel Regulations 1992.

 Before you go

 What riding experience do I need?

 This tour is normally best for riders who are already experienced tourers in Europe and who are looking for that extra challenge of a varied and unpredictable road conditions and hazards, coupled with a different culture, foods and way of life.
 On your ride you will encounter poor road surfaces (as well as excellent ones!) – the magnificent mountain terrains, can often have bends that may be broken up and you need to watch out for diesel, as well as other road users who will work to the local rules of the road (as opposed to the “Highway Code”).
 You need to be highly aware with good forward planning and hazard perception skills.

 Do I have to ride in a group?